-No Trick, Fort Drum soldiers come home in time for Halloween
+No trick, Fort Drum soldiers come home in time for Halloween

 Every one of the group came home from their mission in Iraq, the general said.

-“Thank you for all did,” she said before dismissing the soldiers to their families.
+“Thank you for all you did,” she said before dismissing the soldiers to their families.

 Many family members walked quickly over to the other side of the hanger to hug their loved ones.

-Before the soldiers arrived, Richard, 8, and Aubree, 6, Kinney sat on metal chairs and waited with their mom, Annette, for Sgt.
-1st Class Richard Kinney, who also missed Halloween last year because he was in Korea.
+Before the soldiers arrived, Richard, 8, and Aubree, 6, sat on metal chairs and waited with their mom, Annette Kinney, for Sgt.
+1st Class Richard Kinney, who missed Halloween with his family last year because he was in Korea.

-“I haven’t gone trick or treating with my dad in a long time,” said little girl wearing a mermaid costume.
+“I haven’t gone trick-or-treating with my dad in a long time,” said the little girl wearing a mermaid costume.

 Her baby, Adalynn, who’s less than a year old, was just two months old when her father, Sgt.
 1st Class William Saine, deployed.